Explore printing, table relations and composition, roles and rights management, triggers, and connecting to Integromat

-When you create a new team, you are automatically the Admin of that team.
-Remember in the Explore tutorial we talked about how to invite other users to your team?
+When you create a new workspace, you are automatically the Admin of that workspace.
+Remember in the Explore tutorial we talked about how to invite other users to your workspace?
 During that process, you, as the Admin, can define what role the invited user will have.

 Here’s a reminder: